SilkyChickn/JokeApp/README.md

 3. Execute the command **docker-compose up**
     - Alternatively on windows you can just start the *startEnv.bat* file

-After the console outputs "Server is running on port 80..." the APP is successfully running and listening on port *:80
+After the console outputs "You can now view fwe-h2-joke-app in the browser." the APP is successfully running and listening on port *:3000

 ## License